louisitvn/slate/source/index.html.md

 * Amazon-like online store
 * More...

-Themes & templates are at the center of Emotsy Builder.
-A theme is comprised of many element templates that users can quickly use (by drag and drop them into the page designer).
-Each theme has its own styles as well as a set of available components for users to choose from.
-Some example components of a theme:
+Themes and templates are at the core of Emotsy Builder.
+A theme consists of many element templates that users can quickly access by dragging and dropping them into the page designer.
+Each theme comes with its own unique styles and a predefined set of components for users to choose from.

+Some example components in a theme include:

 * Menu bar
 * Main banner